[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 Approximate positions of the infantry divisions of the Army of Northern Virginia, 8 A.M. and 9 P. M., July 2, 1863.
 Johnson's evening position, except for that of Steuart's brigade, is not certain.
 Hood's division had advanced farther but withdrew during the evening to the indicated front.

 p103 It was now night, sultry and oppressive,56 and the moon had risen above the grim ridge the Confederates had attacked.57 The skirmishers kept up an intermittent fire, but the hot guns of the weary artillerists were silent at last.
 The dead and wounded covered the ground, many of them where burial or succor could not be given.
 The casualties among the general officers had been high.
-Hood had been wounded in the arm,58 Indicates a West Point graduate and gives his Class.Pender had been very seriously injured by a shell and was doomed to die.59 Barksdale had been killed in the brilliant charge of his brigade; Semmes had received mortal hurt; Colonel Isaac C. Avery, who had been leading Hoke's brigade of Early's division, had been killed; J. M. Jones and G. T. Anderson had received lesser wounds.60 On Cemetery Ridge the Federals believed that Longstreet himself had been slain and that his body was within their lines.61
+Hood had been wounded in the arm,58 Indicates a West Point graduate, Class of 1854: a link to his biographical entry in Cullum's Register.Pender had been very seriously injured by a shell and was doomed to die.59 Barksdale had been killed in the brilliant charge of his brigade; Semmes had received mortal hurt; Colonel Isaac C. Avery, who had been leading Hoke's brigade of Early's division, had been killed; J. M. Jones and G. T. Anderson had received lesser wounds.60 On Cemetery Ridge the Federals believed that Longstreet himself had been slain and that his body was within their lines.61

 "The whole affair," Colonel Walter Taylor wrote subsequently, "was disjointed.
 There was an utter absence of accord in the movements of the several commands."62 It was a failure, yet not altogether a failure, and not a failure that reflected on the valor of the men in the ranks.
 They, at least, had done their full part, however much their leaders had erred.
 In the face of the most stubborn resistance the Army of the Potomac as a whole had ever offered, Hood's men had achieved the seemingly impossible in taking Devil's Den and in threatening Little Round Top, Wright and Wilcox had reached the main Federal positions, and Early had been within sight of victory.